nathaliefil/uroboros/documentation/Functions.md

 | ------------- | ------------- | ------------- |
 | pi  | () | (Number)

-This function number pi - the ratio of a circle's circumference to its diameter.
+This function returns number pi - the ratio of a circle's circumference to its diameter.

 ### Power